RicardoIT-Web/diners-3star-restaurant/README.md

 The booking model allows both the site administrator and the User to make a booking.
 The booking form requires that a table is selected, the number of guests attending, the date of the reservation, a start time and an end time.
 The form also contains a comments section to allow both the admin and the User to provide any comments such as any dietry restriction or perhaps raise any questions.

 #### Admin view

+Employing all CRUD features - The administrator can Create, Read, Update and Delete any of the bookings.
 ![The Booking Model](/media/images/admin_booking_form.jpg)

 ### The Contact Model

-The contact model allows both Admin to fill in a form to respond to any queries that might be received.
-The Admin might receive a call for some queries and can use this form to keep a record of any queries riased.
+The contact model allows the User to fill in a form and raise any queries.
+The Admin might receive a call and can use this form to keep a record of any queries riased.
 The data is "posted" to the PostgreSQL tabale.
-This in trun allows that data to be accessed by the administrator to act and respond to the User regarding any queries or suggestions.
+This in turn allows that data to be accessed by the administrator to act and respond to the User regarding any queries or suggestions.
 The admin view comes with an added feature of "Actioned" status to allow the restaurant to track opened and closed enquiries.

 #### Admin view

+Employing all CRUD features - The administrator can Create, Read, Update and Delete any of the Contacts form.
 ![The Contact Model](/media/images/admin_contact_form.jpg)